-I am an educated, modern American woman, affluent enough not to live in a food desert.
-And I, like 98 or maybe 99.9 percent of my peers, have food issues.
+I am an educated, modern American woman and I, like maybe 99.9 percent of my peers, have food issues.

 Though I am in good shape with a healthy body and healthy BMI (21.7) and I eat my share of kale nicely balanced with chocolate, I still—like every other woman I know—spend an inordinate amount of time fretting about what I eat.
 I occasionally (okay, regularly) feel guilty or conflicted about food choices and bad habits (tortilla chips, the aforementioned chocolate, and maybe ice cream), and I care about how I look.

-This craziness around diet advice and food/body/image/desire/reality simply comes with the territory of being a human these days.
-Did I mention I’m the mother of three girls?
-So that loaded, confusing food territory takes up a lot of space in our house.
+This craziness around diet advice and food/body/image/reality simply comes with the territory of being a human these days.

 I grew up with a grandmother who fried chicken like nobody’s business and served it with golden baked crescent rolls—a sublime flakiness of pure white flour and butter.
 “Go ahead, have another.
 One roll isn’t going to hurt anybody,” she’d say as I reached for seconds, or thirds, defying the stern look of my weight-conscious mother.
 Then I’d go home and pop in the Jane Fonda video to “feel the burn.”